 The bill amends West Virginia's Code regarding conspiracy, specifically section 61-10-31, to modify penalties for various crimes against the state.
 It establishes specific penalties for conspiracy to commit felony crimes of violence against a person or against a minor child, with a punishment of three to fifteen years of imprisonment.
 Additionally, it sets a more severe penalty for conspiracy to commit offenses punishable by life imprisonment, or for serious crimes such as kidnapping, arson in the first degree, and sexual assault in the first degree, with a punishment ranging from five to twenty-five years of imprisonment.

-Furthermore, the bill clarifies that individuals who conspire to commit a misdemeanor offense against the state will face a maximum of one year in jail or a fine of up to $1,000.
-The legislation aims to strengthen the legal framework surrounding conspiracy and ensure that penalties are appropriately aligned with the severity of the crimes involved.
-The changes include both the establishment of new penalties and the reaffirmation of existing legal provisions, ensuring that the law remains comprehensive and effective in addressing conspiracy-related offenses.
+Furthermore, the bill clarifies that any conspiracy to commit a misdemeanor offense against the state will result in a misdemeanor charge, punishable by up to one year in jail or a fine of up to $1,000.
+The legislation aims to strengthen the legal framework surrounding conspiracy offenses and ensure that penalties are appropriately aligned with the severity of the crimes involved.

 Statutes affected: